Najaf: Religious significance

 The Imam ‘Ali Mosque is housed in a grand structure with a gold gilded dome and many precious objects in the walls.
 Nearby is the Wadi-us-Salaam cemetery, the largest in the world.
 It contains the tombs of several prophets and many of the devout from around the world aspire to be buried there, to be raised from the dead with Imām ‘Alī on Judgement Day.
 Over the centuries, numerous hospices, schools, libraries and convents were built around the shrine to make the city the center of Shīʻa learning and theology.

-The An-Najaf seminary is one of the most important teaching centres in the Islamic world.
-Ayatollah Khomeini lectured there from 1964 to 1978.
+The An-Najaf seminary, or Hawza Najaf, is one of the most important teaching centres in the Islamic world.
+Ayatollah Khomeini lectured there from 1965 to 1978.
 Many of the leading figures of the new Islamic movement that emerged in Iraq, Iran and Lebanon in the 1970s had studied at Najaf.
+As of 2014, it was estimated to have about 13,000 students.

+Economy

+The fall of the Ba'athist regime ended restrictions on Shi'ite pilgrimage, which led to a pilgrimage boom in Najaf and increased demand for facilities and infrastructure.
+In 2006, the government sponsored reconstruction of the previously demolished western area of the city as the City of Pilgrims project.
 Najaf, alongside Karbala, is considered a thriving pilgrimage destination for Shia Muslims and the pilgrimage industry in the city boomed after the end of Saddam Hussein's rule.
 However, due to the U.S. sanctions on Iran, the number of Iranian pilgrims dropped significantly.